covid19-forecast-hub-europe/covid19-forecast-hub-europe-viz/README.md

 ## Deploy

+The app is auto-deployed on push via [GitHub Actions](https://github.com/epiforecasts/covid19-forecast-hub-europe-viz/blob/master/.github/workflows/deploy.yaml).

-Run `npm run deploy` to automatically build the app and push the output to the `gh-pages` branch.
+However, if you want to deploy locally, you can run `npm run deploy` to automatically build the app and push the output to the `gh-pages` branch.

 ## Further help